-The CDC also reports that nearly one in five dog bite injuries do need medical attention to avoid complications.
-It may be hard to judge if a dog bite is serious from just looking at it with the naked eye, but extreme pain is an early sign you should seek formal medical attention.
-If you are experiencing discomfort, visit a hospital.
+The CDC also reports that nearly one in five dog bite injuries need medical attention to avoid complications.
+It may be hard to judge if a dog bite is serious just by looking at it with the naked eye.
+Seeking medical care as a precaution – and for the purposes of documenting your injuries – is advised.

-Much of the risk of a moderate dog bite wound can be mitigated by proper care.
-It is important to practice the following if you have a moderately serious dog bite wound:
+Much of the risk of a mild or moderate dog bite wound can be mitigated by proper care.
+Per Cleveland Clinic, it is important to practice the following if you have even a mild or moderate bite:

 Practicing wound care for dog bites helps to prevent infection from developing.
 It can also help to prevent scarring.
 The effects of scarring are far-reaching.
-In addition to causing embarrassment if they are in a highly visible place, such as the face, scars can also hinder movement.
+In addition to causing embarrassment if they are in a highly visible place, scars can also hinder movement.

-You May Be Entitled to Compensation for a Serious Dog Bite
+You May Be Entitled to Seek Compensation for a Serious Dog Bite

-If your case is successful, compensation to which you are available may include:
+If your injury case is successful, your recoverable compensation may include:

 - Medical bills